 - The lambda function

-returns key-value pairs from the dictionary.- A dictionary comprehension creates a new dictionary where each value
+swapped_dict takes a dictionary d as input. d.items() returns key-value pairs from the dictionary.- A dictionary comprehension creates a new dictionary where each value

-becomes a key, and each key k
+v becomes a key, and each key k becomes a value.

 Step-by-Step: